sciurius/mma-mode/README.md

 Then when you open a `.mma` file you should have a `Mma` menu in the menu-bar.
 It shows the keyboard shortcuts as well.

+If you want the MMA 'compile' and 'midi player' buffers to be shown in a separate window, add the following to your `.emacs`:

+    (eval-after-load "mma"
+      '(progn
+        (add-to-list 'special-display-buffer-names
+                     (mma-compilation-buffer-name))
+        (add-to-list 'special-display-buffer-names
+                     (mma-midi-player-buffer-name))))

 ## MIDI players

 This mode is originally written for using the midi player `xplayer`, `aplaymidi`